rjakubco/camel-resteasy/README.md

 Uri options for producer (can change in the future):
 * throwExceptionOnFailure
-* login
+* username -> username for basic authentication
-* password
+* password -> password for basic authentication
 * resteasyMethod (String)-> GET/POST/DELETE/PUT
-* proxyClasses (boolean) -> if proxy framework should be use for the client.
+* proxyClientClass (String) -> full name of the interface, which should be used for proxy client
-* OauthSecure (boolean)  -> false by default -> component check if http or https protocol is used.
-If https is detected then login and password should be provided as headers or as uri options.
-		         -> if set true then OAuth authorization is used and required headers must be specified.

-Most of the options are not yet implemented!
+* proxyMethod (String) -> name of the method, which should be invoked on specified proxyClientClass

 #### Usage:
 It is pretty straight forward just addd camel-resteasy dependecy to your project and you can use it for client calls.